Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Add-AzVmssSshPublicKey.md

 ## SYNTAX

 ```
-Add-AzureRmVmssSshPublicKey [-VirtualMachineScaleSet] <PSVirtualMachineScaleSet> [[-Path] <String>]
+Add-AzVmssSshPublicKey [-VirtualMachineScaleSet] <PSVirtualMachineScaleSet> [[-Path] <String>]
  [[-KeyData] <String>] [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmVmssSshPublicKey** cmdlet adds the public keys that you can use to connect to the Virtual Machine Scale Set (VMSS) virtual machines over Secure Shell (SSH).
+The **Add-AzVmssSshPublicKey** cmdlet adds the public keys that you can use to connect to the Virtual Machine Scale Set (VMSS) virtual machines over Secure Shell (SSH).

 ## EXAMPLES

 ### Example 1: Add an SSH public key to the VMSS
 ```
-PS C:\> $VMSS = New-AzureRmVmssConfig
+PS C:\> $VMSS = New-AzVmssConfig
-PS C:\> Add-AzureRmVmssSshPublicKey -VirtualMachineScaleSet $VMSS -KeyData "MIIDszCCApugAwIBAgIJALBV9YJCF/tAMA0GCSq12Ib3DQEB21QUAMEUxCzAJBgNV" -Path "/home/admin/.ssh/authorized_keys"
+PS C:\> Add-AzVmssSshPublicKey -VirtualMachineScaleSet $VMSS -KeyData "MIIDszCCApugAwIBAgIJALBV9YJCF/tAMA0GCSq12Ib3DQEB21QUAMEUxCzAJBgNV" -Path "/home/admin/.ssh/authorized_keys"
 ```

 This example adds an SSH public key to the VMSS.
-The first command uses the **New-AzureRmVmssConfig** cmdlet to create a VMSS configuration object and stores the result in the variable named $VMSS.
+The first command uses the **New-AzVmssConfig** cmdlet to create a VMSS configuration object and stores the result in the variable named $VMSS.
 The second command adds an SSH key with the specified key data and stores the key at the specified path on the virtual machine.

 ## PARAMETERS